 - A professional qualification equivalent to a degree and a minimum of two years of working experience or

-- Mature and high potential candidates without degree or equivalent qualifications but hold Diplomas or Advanced Diplomas with more than six years of work experience of which at least two years are at supervisory / managerial level or
+- Mature and high potential candidates without a degree or equivalent qualifications but hold Diplomas or Advanced Diplomas with more than six years of work experience, of which at least two years are at supervisory / managerial level or

 - Demonstrate English Language proficiency in order to participate in the programme taught in English.